Where Should I Camp in Yosemite National Park?

-At Yosemite Creek campground north of the valley, you’ll find your piece of paradise on a first-come, first-served basis and all for $12 per day.
+At Yosemite Creek campground north of the Yosemite Valley, you’ll find your piece of paradise.

 Open July through early September, there’s a lot at Yosemite Creek that separates you from the throngs of tourists cavorting below in the Yosemite Valley about an hour’s drive away.
 The most obvious barrier is the 5-mile bumpy road that leads you from Tioga Road to the campground.